percona/psmdb-docs/docs/install/source.md

     The command does the following:

-    * runs Docker daemon as the root user using the Centos 7 image
+    * runs Docker daemon as the root user using the CentOS 7 image
     * mounts the build directory into the container
     * establishes the shell session inside the container
     * inside the container, navigates to the build directory and runs the build script to install dependencies